 SL: I was just really intensely focused on the wines.
-After the meditation my mind was so clear; it sounds odd but it’s almost as if your mind is sending out wave lengths or energy.
-So when I looked at the wines I could tell that my wine two was a white wine with skin contact with a pinkish hue, with wines five and six I could see some tawny in the rim and I knew they had seen time in oak.
+After the meditation, my mind was so clear; it sounds odd but it’s almost as if your mind is sending out wave lengths or energy.
+When I looked at the wines I could tell that my wine two was a white wine with skin contact with a pinkish hue; with wines five and six, I could see some tawny in the rim and I knew they had seen time in oak.
 So the information started coming in immediately.
 It was almost like I was communicating back and forth with the wine glasses as I was getting my instructions from the examiners.

-TG: What’s interesting to me is that your entire routine is geared to putting you in a place where you can really focus as opposed to trying to avoid being nervous or in various degrees of fear.
-So in the end your having a routine allowed you to focus and really be able to bring your best game when you needed it most.
+TG: What’s interesting to me is that your entire routine is geared to putting you in a place where you can really focus, as opposed to trying to avoid being nervous or in various degrees of fear.
+In the end, having a routine allowed you to focus and really be able to bring your best game when you needed it most.

 SL: It was all about being able to bring to the exam what I thought I could already do.
-When I was on the tread mill for 45 minutes and then sitting in the sauna with my eyes closed, I was thinking about all the wines and going over the grids in my head because you need every point you can possibly score.
-So when it’s actually time you’re perfectly clear and your body feels good.
+When I was on the tread mill for 45 minutes and then sitting in the sauna with my eyes closed, I was thinking about all the wines and going over the grids in my head, because you need every point you can possibly score.
+When it’s actually time, you’re perfectly clear and your body feels good.
 You haven’t consumed four cups of coffee and three pancakes so your blood sugar is all out of whack.
-You’re in a good place with your health and your mind and it worked for me.
+You’re in a good place with your health and your mind--and it worked for me.

 TG: What did you change in terms of your blood sugar?

 SL: I changed my diet and in the six months before the exam I dropped between 30 and 35 pounds.